Frequently Asked Questions

 How do I make a portrait stencil?

-A portrait is just an image of a face, and you convert the image to stencil just as you would any other image.
-The trick with a portrait stencil is to make sure your photo captures the most important features of the face in good contrast.
+to make sure your photo captures the most important features of the face in good contrast.
 Photos taken at angle from a single light source typically make good stencils.

 Do you take custom orders?